Nuclear Safeguards and Electricity (Finance) Act 1978: provisions

-Effects of the Act
+Effects

 The construction of stage two of Drax power station was completed in May 1986.
 The Safeguards Agreement has been periodically revised; the current (2022) version was made in Vienna on 7 June 2018.
 The Nuclear Safeguards were extended to Guernsey, Jersey and Isle of Man in 2004.
 There is an altered relationship between the UK and the European Union as a result of Brexit.

 Amendment

-The Act has been amended to include updated versions of the Safeguards Agreement, and the inclusion of the Crown Dependencies under the terms of the Act.
+The act has been amended to include updated versions of the Safeguards Agreement, and the inclusion of the Crown Dependencies under the terms of the act.
 Section 5 of the Safeguards Act was repealed by the Electricity Act 1989.